Agentum07/Agentum07/README.md

 I'm always open and looking to collaborate on any interesting projects!

-Currently I am learning Computer Vision.
+Currently I am learning Deep Learning from this book.

 #### 📫 How to reach me:
 * [LinkedIn](https://www.linkedin.com/in/abhishek-g-944149198)